-Finally, the times has come to add some bling to your renovated bathroom.
+Finally, the times has come to add some bling to your bathroom renovation.
 Attention to detail is at the very core of elegance as likable window covers, artwork, flowers, and plush mats are ideal accessories.
 The mats can be anti-slip in order to prevent injuries.

-As you have seen from the many examples listed, elegance and style should be an integral part of your renovated bathroom.
+As you have seen from the many examples listed, elegance and style should be an integral part of your bathroom renovation.
 Furthermore, they are not as expensive to introduces you might have thought at first so there is no reason not to go the extra mile to create a homely atmosphere inside the bathroom.

 Bio: Patrick Adams is a freelance writer and rock-blues fan.
 Besides writing about home improvement, he works as a consultant for Acqua Bathrooms.
 He also loves to play chess, watch basketball, and play his guitar.
 More than anything, he loves to spend his time in his garage, repairing appliances and creating stuff from wood.